korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 01.md

 it is guaranteed that `s` is still a valid string.
 You can do whatever you want as long as it is valid for any string where you do not know the value. ==It is like using a string parameter where you do not know which value was passed.==

 Note that it is also not guaranteed that the string either has its old value or is empty.
 The value it has is up to the implementers of the (library) function.
 In general, implementers can do with objects marked with `std::move()` whatever they like, provided they leave the object in a valid state.
-There are good reasons for this guarantee, which will be discussed later (i.e. in Section 2.3).
+There are good reasons for this guarantee, which will be discussed later (i.e. in [[Chapter 02#2 3 Moved-From Objects|Section 2.3]]).

 6. Again, at the end of `createAndInsert()` we come to the return statement: